mwanjoge/curawork-coding-challenge/README.md

 ## When you are done 🎖️

+- Please check again if all requirements have been done as described.
+If there are things that need explanation, add them as a text message in your repository (Github  Conversations).
 - Write a mail to jakob@curawork.de containing a link to a repository with your code.